Laurel-Smith/email-templates/Readme.md

 # Give to ReBuildUSAtoday!
+Don't let the wor;d beat you to it.
-Give, before the world does.
+Give, before they do.